ETFs globally gather record cash in 2016 -BlackRock

 Money moved to the perceived safety of the fixed-income market, and BlackRock's early data showed bond ETFs taking in a record $115 billion in 2016.

-BlackRock, with $1.3 trillion in global ETF assets, is the largest provider of such funds.
-Its iShares ETF brand attracted $140 billion globally during the year, BlackRock said, describing that figure as a record.
+New York-based BlackRock, with $1.3 trillion in global ETF assets, is the largest provider of such funds, as well as the world's largest money manager overall.
+It said its iShares ETF brand attracted $140 billion during the year.

-In the U.S., BlackRock attracted $105 billion into ETFs during the year, followed by Vanguard's $94 billion, State Street's $52 billion and Schwab's $16 billion, according to separate estimates by FactSet Research Systems Inc.